top of page

 Focus

-Focus is the result of discipline, practice, and persistence.
-In martial arts, it took me 15 years to earn my black belt — years of training, repetition, and pushing through challenges when it would have been easier to quit.
-That same focus drives how I approach life, my work, and the community I care about.
-When I set a goal, I don’t just talk about it — I plan, I prioritize, and I see it through to completion.
+Focus comes from discipline, practice, and persistence.
+In martial arts, it took me fifteen years of steady training to earn my black belt.
+That journey required consistency, repetition, and pushing through challenges when quitting would have been easier.
+The same focus guides how I approach my life, my work, and my involvement in the community.
+When I commit to a goal, I plan carefully, set priorities, and follow through.

-Being focused also means keeping your eye on the bigger picture.
-Just like in martial arts, where every punch, kick, or stance builds toward mastery, every choice I make contributes to a stronger, safer, and more vibrant Ward 3.
-Focus is not just effort — it’s deliberate, thoughtful action that delivers results.
+Focus also means understanding the bigger picture.
+In martial arts, every movement builds toward progress over time.
+In the same way, each decision I make contributes to a stronger, safer, and more vibrant Ward 3.
+Focus is not just about effort.
+It is about thoughtful, deliberate action that produces real results.

 Accountability

-Accountability is more than a word... it’s a way of life.
-As a father, I’m responsible for two lives every single day.
-Every decision I make, big or small, impacts my kids.
-That responsibility has taught me to think ahead, own my actions, and follow through on commitments.
+Accountability is a way of life for me.
+As a father, I make decisions every day that directly affect my children.
+That responsibility has taught me to think ahead, take ownership of my actions, and follow through on commitments.

 Your Voice.
 Heard